-We will be in Papua New Guinea for 2-4 years at a time then come home for an alloted time: typically 6 months to 1 year.
+We will be in Konomala for 2-3 years at a time then come home for an alloted time: typically 6 months to 1 year.
 Then after our time in the U.S., we’ll return to PNG.
-That rhythm will continue until the job is done: typically around 15 years.
+That rhythm will continue until our work there is done: typically around 15 years.

-In the village we’ll be with our friends & teammates: Luke & Ellenie Hodgdon, along with their two boys.
-We’ve been friends with the Hodgdons for almost 10 years!
+We live right next to our friends & teammates: Luke & Ellenie Hodgdon, along with their two boys.
+We’ve been friends with the Hodgdons for over 10 years!

 In the country of PNG as a whole there are dozens of families that serve with Ethnos360.
-They will all play a critical role in our lives as they make it possible for us to continue functioning in an isolated village context.
+They will all play a critical role in our lives as they make it possible for us to continue functioning in an isolated community in Konomala.

-Each of the families on our team will build a house when we initially move in.
-It will be a fully functioning home with electricity & running water.
-We’ll have a solar electric system and a rain water collection system.
-Our goal is to serve in that location long-term, so we’ll take the time to build a home that our family can safely and healthily live in for many years.
+Our house is a fully functioning home with electricity & running water.
+We have a solar electric system and a rain water collection system.
+Our goal is to serve in that location long-term, so we took the necessary time to build a home that our family can safely and healthily live in for the years ahead.

 How long will it take to learn the language?

 It will take around 2 years to learn Konomalan.

 There are three main “levels” in learning language.
 The “basic” level is pretty much at a word level and very small sentences.
 The “progressing” level involves larger sentences and the ability to communicate most everyday things.
 Then the “capable” level is when we are able to properly connect all of those sentences and tell complex, abstract stories.

 When we have reached “capable-high”, then we will be done with full-time language study and we will begin translation, literacy, etc.